danielr18/mocha-test/README.md

 $ npm install mocha
 ```
 ##Usage
-We will update the test command in package.json to contain the following command
+We will update the test command in package.json to contain the following command.
 ```json
 {
   "scripts": {